leoloso/block-metadata/readme.txt

 == Description ==
 This plugin helps convert WordPress into a manager of our digital content, to publish it in different mediums or platforms: not just the website, but also email, iOS/Android apps, home-assistants (like Amazon Alexa) and others.

 It does this by extracting the metadata from all Gutenberg blocks inside of a blog post.
-Because each Gutenberg block stores its own content and properties, these ones can be extracted as metadata and exported through a JSON object, accessible through a REST API endpoint, to feed any application on any platform.
+Because each Gutenberg block stores its own content and properties, these ones can be extracted as metadata and exported through as a JSON object, accessible through the REST API, to feed any application on any platform.

-The plugin makes the following REST API endpoints available:
+The plugin makes the following REST API field available on objects of `post` type:

-* /wp-json/block-metadata/v1/metadata/{POST_ID}: Extract all metadata from all Gutenberg blocks in a blog post with id {POST_ID}, converted to medium-agnostic (eg: removing all non-semantic HTML tags)
-* /wp-json/block-metadata/v1/data/{POST_ID}: Extract all data from all Gutenberg blocks in a blog post with id {POST_ID}, as originally stored in the block by Gutenberg (eg: containing HTML code)
+`blocks: [...]`

 Demonstration: